KlaudiaT13/challange_Logical_coupling/README.md

 It takes a while to call endpoint for specifications of each of 1500 commits.

 ## Running test
-If you don't want to wait, in commitsDetails3.txt & commitsList3.txt are contained all data to run test for quarkus repo, for first 1500 commits.
+If you don't want to wait, just run test: LogicalCouplingServiceTest.
+In commitsDetails3.txt & commitsList3.txt are contained all data to run test for quarkus repo, for first 1500 commits.